Group18CloudPrediction/oucseniordesignv2/README.md

 Initial Commit (no express yet) displays an html of a google map onto localhost:8000

+# 7/14 Commit:

-7/14 Commit: adds express framework.
+Adds express framework.

+# 7/21 Commit:

-7/21 Commit: Added Navbar and moved Map code to javascript file
+Added Navbar and moved Map code to javascript file

+# 7/23 Commit:

-7/23 Commit: Migrated from Jade to Pug. (essentially the same thing)
+Migrated from Jade to Pug. (essentially the same thing)

+# 7/24 Commit:

-7/24 Commit: Cleaned up index.pug and moved navbar to layout.pug
+Cleaned up index.pug and moved navbar to layout.pug

+# 8/6 Commit:

-8/6 Commit: Add files for livestream testing
+Add files for livestream testing

+# 8/7 Commit:

-8/7 Commit: Add required node modules for livestream
+Add required node modules for livestream

-8/8 - 8/10 Commit: Add player to livestream page with sample video
+# 8/8 - 8/10 Commit:

+Add player to livestream page with sample video

+# 8/11 - 8/14 Commit:

+Begun working with React for front end and express for back end.
+To run react and express at the same time
+1st: go to the Front_End directory and type 'npm start'
+2nd: in a new command prompt go to the oucseniordesignv2 directory and type 'npm start'

 Make sure you have node js installed and set up